PCSR: Pseudo-label Consistency-Guided Sample Refinement for Noisy Correspondence Learning: Experiments

 \paragraph{The impact of each subset.} To evaluate the contribution of different subsets in our training strategy, we conduct an ablation study on the inclusion of clean ($S_C$), ambiguous ($S_A$), and refinable ($S_R$) pairs.
 As shown in Table 4, training with all three subsets achieves the best performance, with an Rsum of 480.5.
 Removing either ambiguous or refinable pairs leads to a noticeable drop in retrieval accuracy, confirming the complementary benefits of both pseudo-label-guided strategies.
 Notably, excluding $S_A$ slightly degrades performance compared to the full setting, while removing $S_R$ causes a larger drop in R@1 for both image-to-text and text-to-image.
 This confirms the effectiveness of exploiting confident refinable pairs via semantic realignment, as well as the robust handling of ambiguous data via the $L_{GCE}$ loss.

-\paragraph{The impact of method components.} As shown in Table 5, $T_N$ denotes the use of the refinable subset’s training method (Equation 11) for both refinable and ambiguous subsets, while $T_A$ applies the ambiguous subset’s training strategy (Equation 13) to train both refinable and ambiguous subsets.
+\paragraph{The impact of method components.} As shown in Table 5, $T_R$ denotes the use of the refinable subset’s training method (Eq.~\eqref{refinable loss}) for both refinable and ambiguous subsets, while $T_A$ applies the ambiguous subset’s training strategy (Eq.~\eqref{ambiguous loss}) to train both refinable and ambiguous subsets.
 Our experiment proves that in the absence of accurate data partitioning, loss functions that were previously effective may no longer offer reliable supervisory signals.

-\paragraph{Effect of PCS value.} The PCS (Pseudo-label Consistency Score) quantifies the consistency of predictions made by the pseudo-classifier, serving as an indicator of the semantic complexity of an image.
-As illustrated in Figure 3, images with simpler semantics and fewer distinctive features tend to yield higher PCS values, as they are easier for the model to learn.
-Conversely, semantically complex images often exhibit lower PCS due to prediction instability.
+\paragraph{Effect of PCS value.} PCS measures the consistency of pseudo-classifier predictions, indicating an image’s semantic complexity.
+As shown in Figure 3, images with fewer distinctive features yield higher PCS, while semantically complex ones exhibit lower PCS due to prediction instability.